2018 publications - see download section

 Patient information leaflets

-The use of the licensed dose of Synthetic oxytocin such as Syntocinon, Pitocin Litocin and others which are used in some other countries for Induction of labour and augmentation, is key to the safe use of this drug, higher doses can cause stress to the mother and fetus amongst many other side effects, it can also increase the need for epidural analgesia.
+The use of the licensed dose of Synthetic oxytocin such as Syntocinon, Pitocin Litocin and others, are used around the world for Induction of labour and augmentation. using the licensed dose is key to the safe use of this drug, higher doses or unlicensed doses can cause stress to the mother and fetus amongst many other side effects, it can also increase the need for epidural analgesia.
 Epidurals are great for pain relief but unfortunately the downside is the undesirable increase in intervention such as forceps delivery and caesarian section.

 On this website you can learn about the licensed and unlicensed synthetic oxytocin use in the UK, the regimes used to induce labour and natural Oxytocin and Syntocinon induced labour.